kiwicopple/paul.copplest.one/docs/knowledge/how-to-learn.md

 ### Step 1 - Reaffirm the Goal

 At first I blindly tried throwing the boomerang as my friend had taught me.
-I unconsciously believed that was the goal; it wasn't.
-In fact, neither was the goal to throw the boomerang and catch it without moving.
+I unconsciously believed that "throwing the boomerang" was the goal; it wasn't.

-The goal was to learn how to throw the boomerang.
+The goal was to _learn_ how to the boomerang functioned.
 What if I was trying to hit a target downwind from me, at a 70-degree offset?
 I needed to learn how the boomerang behaved at all angles, with all types of wind.

+When you are performing an activity, decide if you are wanting to learn or just have fun.
+Once you decide to learn you can operate with intention and methodology.

 ### Step 2 - Actively Try to Fail